Consistent maps and their associated dual representation theorems: Introduction

 A map $c:\mathcal I\to \rat$ is called {\it consistent} if we have

 for all number fields $K$, all non-Archimedean places $v$ of $K$, and all finite extensions $L/K$.
 If $c,d:\mathcal I\to \rat$ are consistent maps and $r\in \rat$ then we let

-It is easily verified that these operations cause the set of consistent maps $c:\mathcal I\to \rat$ to be a vector space over $\rat$, which we shall denote by $\mathcal I_{\rat}^*$.
-Additionally, we defined the subspace $\mathcal I_\rat'$ of $\mathcal I_\rat^*$ by
+It is easily verified that these operations cause the set of consistent maps $c:\mathcal I\to \rat$ to be a vector space over $\rat$, which we shall denote by $\mathcal I^*$.
+Additionally, we defined the subspace $\mathcal I'$ of $\mathcal I^*$ by

-The results of \cite{Samuels} identified a particular vector space isomorphism from $\mathcal I_\rat^*$ to the algebraic dual $\mathcal V^*$ of $\mathcal V$.
-Moreover, we showed that the restriction of this map to $\mathcal I_\rat'$ is itself an isomorphism onto the continuous dual $\mathcal V'$ of $\mathcal V$.
+The results of \cite{Samuels} identified a particular vector space isomorphism from $\mathcal I^*$ to the algebraic dual $\mathcal V^*$ of $\mathcal V$.
+Moreover, we showed that the restriction of this map to $\mathcal I'$ is itself an isomorphism onto the continuous dual $\mathcal V'$ of $\mathcal V$.

-With some appropriate minor adjustments, it turns out that consistency is precisely the property required to classify duals of some other spaces arising in \cite{AllcockVaaler}.
-The purpose of the present article to provide the relevant family of representation theorems, yielding four main results (Theorems \ref{MainIsomorphism}, \ref{ZeroIsomorphism}, \ref{ContinuousIsomorphism} and \ref{ContinuousZeroIsomorphism}).
-Based on our work, we learn new information about consistent maps as well as about locally constant functions on $Y$, while simultaneously generalizing \cite[Theorem 1.2]{Samuels}.
+With some appropriate minor adjustments, consistency turns out to be precisely the property required to classify duals of several locally constant function spaces on places of $\alg$ arising in \cite{AllcockVaaler}.
+The purpose of the present article is to provide the relevant family of representation theorems, yielding four main results (Theorems \ref{MainIsomorphism}, \ref{ZeroIsomorphism}, \ref{ContinuousIsomorphism} and \ref{ContinuousZeroIsomorphism}).
+We regard these theorems as versions of the Riesz Representation Theorem analogous to those found in \cite{Rudin,DunfordSchwartz,Bogachev}, but with consistent maps playing the role of measures.
+Additionally, our work generalizes \cite[Theorem 1.2]{Samuels}.